 Frequently asked questions about wine

-The top 10 best wines, known for their perfectly ripe grapes, intense aromas and thunderstorm of flavours are:
+The top 10 best wines, known for their perfectly ripe grapes, intense aromas, and thunderstorm of flavors are:

 Catena Zapata Adrianna Vineyard Fortuna Terrae Malbec 2016

 Sine Qua Non A Shot in the Dark 2006